AdvancedPhotonSource/GSAS-II/docs/source/imports.rst

 *Reader support routines*
 ____________________________________

-Note that GSASIIctrlGUI supplies three GUI routines, :meth:`~GSASIIctrlGUI.BlockSelector` :meth:`~GSASIIctrlGUI.MultipleBlockSelector` and :meth:`~GSASIIctrlGUI.MultipleChoiceSelector` that are useful for selecting amongst one or more datasets (and perhaps phases) or data items for ``Reader()`` routines that may encounter more than one set of information in a file.
+Note that module :mod:`~GSASII.GSASIIctrlGUI` supplies three GUI routines, :meth:`~GSASII.GSASIIctrlGUI.BlockSelector`, :meth:`~GSASII.GSASIIctrlGUI.MultipleBlockSelector`, and :meth:`~GSASII.GSASIIctrlGUI.MultipleChoicesDialog` that are useful for selecting amongst one or more datasets (and perhaps phases) or data items for ``Reader()`` routines that may encounter more than one set of information in a file.